MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 Make sure that the following requirements are met:

-- Customer Service Workspace is installed and accessible.
-More information: [Install Customer Service Workspace](*Ask Laura for the article name.*)
+- Customer Service workspace is installed and accessible.
+More information: [Customer Service workspace](csw-workspace.md)
 - Administrator permissions

 ## Enable AI suggestions for similar cases